jsl6ul/docker_apps/docs/README.md

 # Traefik certificate

 The default configuration of traefik required a certificate.
-You can disable TLS using `docker_apps_traefik_tls: false`, you can use a self-signed certificate, or you can use let's encrypt.
+You can disable TLS using `common_traefik_tls: false`, you can use a self-signed certificate, or you can use let's encrypt.

 Add your certificate to `traefik_certificate`: